A continuous constraint satisfaction problem for the rigidity transition in confluent tissues: Discussion and Conclusions

 We note that at finite temperature, the Gardner point gives rice to a full Gardner transition line, which shares the same properties as a spin glass transition.
-Furthermore, the present model with $g(q^2)$ has just this transition.
-Generalizing the model to other forms of $g(q)$ one could provide a phase diagram including RFOT phenomenology which seems present at finite temperature far in the UNSAT phase, see \cite{li2021softness}.
+Generalizing the model to other forms of $g(q)$ one could provide a phase diagram including RFOT phenomenology which seems to be present at finite temperature far in the UNSAT phase {in the case of confluent tissue models}, see \cite{li2021softness}.
 We also underline that the dynamical solution of the model in the large $N$ limit is definitely possible and will be presented elsewhere.
 This will also allow to include the effects of driving forces such as shear strain and activity.
 Finally, it would be interesting to develop an analysis of the Hessian of harmonic fluctuation at zero temperature as in \cite{FPUZ15}.
 Here the analysis could be carried on by using the technique as developed in \cite{urbani2022field}.
 We can foresee that the result of this analysis in the solid phase will give rise to a gapless density of states following $D(\omega)\sim \omega^\nu$ law with $\nu=2$.
-This is because the solid phase is marginally stable and therefore the spin glass divergence is divergent by linear fluctuations \footnote{Note that for the model presented in this model marginal stability is realized at the level of linear excitations.}.
+This is because the solid phase is marginally stable and therefore the spin glass {susceptibility} is made divergent by {soft linear excitations}\footnote{Note that for the model presented in this model marginal stability is realized at the level of linear excitations.}.
 This seems different from what observed in \cite{sussman2018anomalous} where a smaller value of $\nu$ seems to be observed (even if the simulations of \cite{sussman2018anomalous} seem to be not sufficient to conclude for any value of $\nu$).
 However we note that in $d=2$ where the simulations of \cite{sussman2018anomalous} are performed, one expects also the presence of a phononic spectrum which in 2$d$ gives rise to $D(\omega)\sim \omega$.
 This spectrum may hide the modes corresponding to marginal stability of the underlying energy landscape.
 Therefore it would be important to repeat the numerical simulations of \cite{sussman2018anomalous} in higher dimensions.
-However, as it happens in the case of structural glasses \cite{lerner2021low}, it could be possible that the density of states may be affected by quasi-localized excitations in finite dimension whose density deviates from the $\omega^2$ law at finite distance from the rigidity point.
+However, as it happens in the case of structural glasses \cite{lerner2021low}, it could be also possible that the density of states may be affected by quasi-localized excitations in finite dimension whose density deviates from the $\omega^2$ law at finite distance from the rigidity point.
 It may be possible that the present model could be extended to include such effects on the same lines as in \cite{bouchbinder2021low}.